 Turk Kardiyol Dern Ars.
-Ahead of Print: TKDA-88054 | DOI: 10.5543/tkda.2019.88054
+2019; 47(5): 350-356 | DOI: 10.5543/tkda.2019.88054

-, Cevat Kirma31
+, Cevat Kırma31

-Department Of Cardiology, Haseki Training And Research Hospital, Istanbul, Turkey2
+Department of Cardiology, Haseki Training and Research Hospital, İstanbul, Turkey2

-Department Of Cardiology, Necmettin Erbakan University, Meram Faculty Of Medicine, Konya, Turkey3
+Department of Cardiology, Necmettin Erbakan University Meram Faculty of Medicine, Konya, Turkey3

-RESULTS Patients with non-viable myocardium have significantly higher levels of SS (14.1±5.2 vs 17.6 ± 3.7) (p=0.004).
-Point biserial correlation showed that presence of myocardial non-viability mildly correlated with higher SS (rpb=-0.28, p: 0.004).
-In multivariate logistic regression analysis, SS [odds ratio (OR) = 1.164, 95% confidence interval (CI) 1.044 1.297, p =0.006] was identified as the sole independent predictor of myocardial non-viability.
-In ROC analysis, a cut-point of 16 identified patients with non-viable myocardium (area under curve (AUC) = 0.71, 95% CI 0.61 - 0.82).
-SS greater than 16 demonstrated a sensitivity of 76.2% and a specificity of 61.6%.
+RESULTS Patients with a non-viable myocardium (n=21; 19.6%) had a significantly higher SS compared to those with a viable myocardium (17.6±3.7 vs. 14.1±5.2, respectively; p=0.004).
+Point-biserial correlation coefficient analysis indicated that the presence of myocardial non-viability was mildly correlated with a higher SS (rpb=-0.28, p=0.004).
+In multivariate logistic regression analysis, the SS was identified as the sole independent predictor of myocardial non-viability (odds ratio [OR]: 1.164, 95% confidence interval [CI]: 1.0441.297; p =0.006].
+Receiver operating characteristic analysis revealed a cutoff point of 16 for predicting a non-viable myocardium (area under curve: 0.71, 95% CI: 0.610.82) with a sensitivity of 76.2% and a specificity of 61.6%.

-cardiomyopathy, positron emission tomography, SYNTAX score, viability
+Cardiomyopathy, positron emission tomography; SYNTAX score; viability

 How to cite this article

-Corresponding Author: Semi Ozturk, Türkiye
+Corresponding Author: Semi Öztürk, Türkiye